OpenPodcar/OpenPodcar/README.md

 ## XI. <a name="licence"></a> Licence

-This work is provided under CERN-OHL-W licence.
+This work is provided under GPL licence (software and documentation) and CERN-OHL-W (hardware).

 Disclaimer: Neither the authors nor the Universities of Lincoln and Leeds are repsonsible for accidents, injuries or damage caused by this vehicle design, and by downloading, building or operating the design you agree to do so entirely at your own risk.
 The design is not a legal product and carries no safety certification.